GSA/challenges-and-prizes/_all-challenges/1235-american-made-geothermal-lithium-extraction-prize.md

   Competitors will propose a path to design, prototype, and test for proof of concept.

-  * Phase 1 participants are evaluated by a panel of experts from industry, national labs, and DOE.
+  * Phase 1 participants are evaluated by a panel of experts from industry, national labs, and the U.S. Department of Energy (DOE).
 Up to 15 participants will be selected as winning this phase, called “semifinalists.”
 They may receive between $40,000 to $600,000 in cash and are then eligible to compete in Phase 2.

   **Phase 2:** Design & Invent: Over three months, competitors work in concert with IAP members to substantially advance their proposed tool, component, chemical process, or other advancement concept by demonstrating their design’s promise in meeting quantitative engineering and operational requirements outlined by the team.
 Additionally, it is expected that competitors develop a plan to test their innovation using a real geothermal brine during Phase 3.